 As you know, the job search is rarely easy; chances are, you’ll face some rejection along the way.

 But if a company is pressuring you to take a job, that could be a red flag.
 You’re the one fighting for a position; it’s not usually the other way around.

 So if a company is telling you to act fast before time runs out, or showcasing emotional success stories of people who got rich overnight, tread carefully.
 These kinds of sales tactics are usually meant to create a false sense of urgency or hope and manipulate you into abandoning your common sense.

 Instead of acting quickly without thinking, take a moment to pause, read over the offer, and make a clear decision about the best path forward.

 Trust your gut feeling to weed out work from home scams

 While the internet opens up limitless opportunities to make money — even redefining the way we experience work — it’s also a playground for scammers and opportunists looking to make a quick buck.

 And since scams appear in all shapes and sizes, there’s no single sign that you’re dealing with a work from home scam.
 Sometimes, the best thing you can do is trust your gut feeling.

 If something feels off or sketchy, listen to your intuition.
 You know when something feels not quite right, so listen to yourself and be careful about handing over sensitive personal details to someone you might not be able to trust.

-It could also help to limit your job search to legitimate work from home job boards, such as the Remote Bliss job board or others like We Work Remotely or FlexJobs.
+It could also help to limit your job search to legitimate work from home job boards, such as We Work Remotely or FlexJobs.
 By sticking to these sites, you’ll find real remote job opportunities and avoid the scams.